Chemin de fer Lanaudière

-Compagnie du chemin de fer Lanaudière Inc. (/fr/, CFL), provides transportation, storage and several unloading sites that accommodate various types of products.
+Compagnie du chemin de fer Lanaudière Inc. (/fr/, CFL), provides regional rail infrastructure supporting local economic activity, including transportation, storage and several unloading sites that accommodate various types of products.
 The railroad has been in operation since 1992.

 Chemin de fer Lanaudière is connected to the Canadian Pacific (CP) and Canadian National (CN) network by the Quebec Gatineau Railway (QGRY).
 The railroad crosses the Lanaudière region over a distance of 17 km between Joliette and Saint-Félix-de-Valois.
 The network includes transhipping sites and offers the possibility of other junctions.